-D. Affirmatively Furthering Fair Housing ("AFFH") D.1: Affirmatively Furthering Fair Housing ("AFFH")
+D. Affirmatively Furthering Fair Housing ("AFFH")

+D.1: Affirmatively Furthering Fair Housing ("AFFH")

-RRHA remains deeply committed to ensuring that all persons have access to the agency's programs and services.
-To that end, RRHA partnered with the City of Richmond and other neighboring jurisdictions to conduct a regional analysis of impediments to fair housing choice.
+RRHA remains deeply committed to ensuring that all persons have equal access to the agency's programs and services.
+To that end, RRHA partnered with the City of Richmond and other neighboring jurisdictions to conduct a Regional Analysis of Impediments to Fair Housing choice.
+RRHA continues to work towards accomplishing the goals outlined in the Regional Analysis of Impediments to Fair Housing Choice through its work with the City of Richmond and surrounding jurisdictions.

-This analysis, conducted by Root Policy Research, examined the Richmond region's structural and historical barriers to fair housing opportunities for members of protected classes and historically marginalized groups.
+This analysis, conducted by Root Policy Research (December 2020), examined the Richmond region's structural and historical barriers to fair housing opportunities for members of protected classes and historically marginalized groups.
 It identified five core impediments to fair housing choice in and around the City of Richmond: